 - 8 bananas frozen, about 800g (30 oz)

-- 2 tsp lemon juice optional
+- 2 teaspoon lemon juice optional

 - Roughly chop the banana up and put it in a food processor or high-speed blender.
 At first, it will look dry and crumbly and won't resemble much of a creamy ice cream.
 Keep pulsing and scraping down the edges and after a few minutes, you will be left with incredibly creamy and smooth soft serve ice cream.

 - If you eat it immediately, you can stop here and portion it.
-If you want scoopable ice cream, then add a quarter of a tsp lemon juice per banana and pulse until well combined.
+If you want scoopable ice cream, then add a quarter of a teaspoon lemon juice per banana and pulse until well combined.
 The lemon will stop the banana from turning brown.
 Transfer into a freezer friendly container and cover with wax paper.
 Place in the freezer for 1-hour minimum and serve when you crave for a healthy treat.